ceilican/MantisWiki/Install-Client-on-Linux-Optionally-Using-Bootstrap-Chain-Database.md

 An SSD of at least 25G is recommended.

 ### Memory (RAM)
-The client has been tested extensively on EC small instances with 2G of RAM.
+The mantis client has been tested extensively on EC small instances with 2G of RAM.
 This is sufficient to run the client and the miner (however it is not sufficient to *build* the miner)

 ## Downloads